Password Protected Video Hosting – What You Need to Know in 2022

 Password-protected video streaming is simply the first line of defense when it comes to secure streaming.
 Even a video player with a password can be pirated or infiltrated if it does not have other layers of protection.

 Let’s take a look at a few other valuable video security measures that you can use to keep your online video content out of the wrong hands.

-Advanced Encryption Standard (AES encryption) is a security protocol that is considered “government-grade.”
+Advanced Encryption Standard, which is more commonly known as AES encryption is a security protocol that is considered “government-grade.”
 It is used to encrypt different data that is used for broadcasting to make your player and video platform unhackable.

 How AES encryption works is that it uses different digital keys to rearrange the code that was developed to protect your content.
 The code cannot be deciphered without being reinstated with the proper credentials.

 It helps ensure that a hacker can’t intercept the data as it is being transferred, which is particularly important for live streaming.